-Remuneration for Pauline Walsh and Stuart Ledger for the current year and prior period was paid by Affinity Water Limited, which made no recharge to the company.
-Pauline Walsh and Stuart Ledger were directors of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group during the current year and prior period and it has not been possible to make an accurate apportionment of their remuneration in respect of each of the subsidiaries of the group.
-Accordingly, there is no detail shown in respect of the remuneration of Pauline Walsh or Stuart Ledger.
+Remuneration for Stuart Ledger and Pauline Walsh for the current and prior year was paid by Affinity Water Limited, which made no recharge to the company.
+Stuart Ledger and Pauline Walsh were directors of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group during the current and prior year.
+Simon Cocks was a director of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group during the prior year.
+It has not been possible to make an accurate apportionment of their remuneration in respect of each of the subsidiaries.
+Accordingly, there is no detail shown in respect of the remuneration of Stuart Ledger, Pauline Walsh or Simon Cocks.
 Their total remuneration is disclosed in the annual report and financial statements of Affinity Water Limited for the year ended 31 March 2020.